brekkies/brekkies.github.io/_posts/2024-11-19-DowntownsWebmap.md

 ### [Check out the map here!](https://brekkies.github.io/Bay-Area-Downtowns-Webmap/)

-## Criteria for inclusion
-What counts as a downtown?
-I have yet to find a compelling definition.
-My working definition of a downtown is an outdoor, retail-oritented space designed to encourage pedestrian activity.
+### What counts as a downtown?
+A precise definition seems difficult to come by.
+**For the purposes of this project, I define a downtown as an outdoor retail and restaurant-oriented space designed to cater to people on foot.**

-This means a few things.
-Indoor malls and strip malls are excluded from consideration.
-If the facade of most shops faces a parking lot, I won't consider it.
-Additionally, I am choosing to focus on suburban downtowns.
+Thus, both indoor and strip malls are excluded from consideration.
+If the facades of most shops face a parking lot or a high-speed road, the space is not a downtown.
+Additionally, to ensure I am comparing apples to apples, I will only rank **suburban** downtowns.
+That means downtown San Jose, downtown Oakland, and downtown Berkeley are out of the running, as they are clearly in a league of their own.
-Thus, I won't rank downtown San Jose, Oakland, or Berkeley.
-Furthermore, I am excluding all of San Francsico from the rankings on the grounds of fairness.
-Sorry, they are just too good.
+I am excluding all of San Francisco from the rankings for the same reason.